 Prior to founding Lincoln & Rowe, Dipesh has been a partner in two prominent West End London Law firms, heading the commercial litigation and insolvency departments.
-He has been awarded the 2020 and 2019 ACQ5 Award for Commercial Litigation Lawyer of the Year and his specialist areas include commercial litigation, property litigation and insolvency litigation.
+Dipesh has proudly been awarded the ACQ5 Award 2019, 2020 and 2022 for Commercial Litigation Lawyer of the Year and his specialist areas include commercial litigation, property litigation and insolvency litigation.

 Dipesh advises clients on a wide range of commercial disputes including breach of contract, directors’ disputes, shareholder remedies, partnership issues, professional negligence and intellectual property.
 He is also able to provide clients with advice on all aspects of insolvency as well as investigations including misfeasance, transactions at undervalue, preferences, transactions to defraud creditors, wrongful trading and fraudulent trading.